 There are many DIY online website-creation sites that enable people with limited experience to put together their own website, register a domain name, get email addresses, even set up online shopping and payment facilities.
 But beware – you could still end up with something that looks terrible.

-Paying a professional web designer to build you a basic website should give far superior results for as little as £300-£400.
-This usually includes design, domain name registration and arranging hosting of your site by an internet service provider.
+Investing in the services of a professional web designer to build you a basic website should give far superior results.
+A web designer will usually include design, domain name registration and arranging hosting of your site by an internet service provider in their service.

 Seek recommendations, look at their previous work and ask for a full breakdown of costs.
 Crucially, once the site is live, to avoid any further costs, you need to be able to update it from your own computer.